John O'Keefe (neuroscientist): Discovery of theta phase precession

 In further research on place cells, O’Keefe found evidence for a distinctive variation of temporal coding of information by the timing of action potentials in place cells, relative to an oscillatory EEG cycle known as the theta rhythm, as opposed to spike timing within a single cell.
 In a 1993 paper, he and Michael Recce demonstrated that place cells spike at different phases relative to theta rhythm oscillations in the local field potential of the hippocampus.
 As a rat enters the firing field of a place cell, the spiking starts at late phases of theta rhythm, and as the rat moves through the firing field, the spikes shift to earlier phases of the theta cycle.
 This effect has been replicated in numerous subsequent papers, providing evidence for the coding of sensory input by the timing of spikes.
 Numerous models have addressed the potential physiological mechanisms of theta phase precession.

 Prediction and discovery of boundary vector cells

 In a paper in 1996, O'Keefe and Neil Burgess presented data showing shifts in the position and size of place cell firing fields when the barriers defining the environment were shifted.
 In this and subsequent papers, they presented a model of this phenomenon predicting the existence of boundary vector cells that would respond at a specific distance from barriers in the environment.
 Several years later, this explicit theoretical prediction was supported by extensive experimental data demonstrating boundary cells with the predicted properties in the subiculum and the medial entorhinal cortex (where they are sometimes referred to as border cells).
+An influential 2006 review by O'Keefe and multiple collaborators presented an extended formulation of the boundary vector cell model.
+O'Keefe has also coauthored research on the oscillatory interference model of grid cell firing and on the regulation of grid cell firing by environmental geometry.